LIKO-12/liko-12.github.io/docs/graphics/printing-text.md

 ## `printBackspace`

-Deletes the last printed character via the 3rd and 4th variants of `print()`, and it updates the cursor position.
+Delete the last printed character via the 3rd and 4th variants of `print()` and update the cursor position.

 ### Delete the last character